How to Start a Coffee Shop: A Guide to Success (2025)

 How to set a pricing strategy for a cafe

-Once you have a good understanding of customer insights and data, you can determine the pricing strategy for your coffee shop.
+Once you understand customer insights and data, you can determine the pricing strategy for your coffee shop:

 Methods to set coffee shop prices